bruno-unna/chess/reference/uci-engine-interface.md

 	* seldepth <x>

 		selective search depth in plies,
-		if the engine sends seldepth there must also be a "depth" present in the same string.
+		if the engine sends seldepth there must also be a `depth` present in the same string.

 	* time <x>